SuleimanovShakir/Decoding-Influenza/README.md

 |307|C|T | 0.94%| MIS |
 |1458|T|C|0.84%| SYN |

+_Table 1.
+Common and rare variants in patient’s sequencing after trimming by 0.5% cut-off.

 According to [Munoz et. al.](https://pubmed.ncbi.nlm.nih.gov/15629357/) we have performed epitope mapping.
 This substitution of Proline to Serine alter epitope D conformation as proline is important for the protein secondary structure.

 <div style='justify-content: center'>
 <img src="img/mapping.png" align='center', width="100%">
 </div>

+_Figure 3.
+Position of 103 Proline residue in the hemagglutinine protein sequence and it's interaction with other aminoacid's residues._

 ### Conclusion
 In conclusion, the analysis of the influenza virus from the patient's sample, particularly the mutations in the epitope regions of the HA protein, offers valuable insights into the mechanisms of vaccine escape.
 The findings underscore the importance of continuous monitoring of influenza virus strains and updating vaccine compositions to account for antigenic drift.
 Moreover, they highlight the need for advanced methodologies in both laboratory practices and bioinformatics analysis to accurately interpret deep sequencing data.